Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 • Submit the request

-Clients with certain types of RBC chequing accounts can have the the stop payment fee waived, but it's not unclear which accounts these are.
+Clients with certain types of RBC chequing accounts can have the stop payment fee waived, but it's unclear which accounts these are.

-We spoke to an RBC customer service agent who said they can only stop 1 withdrawal at a time.
+We spoke to an RBC customer service agent, who stated that they can only stop one withdrawal at a time.
 Fees can really add up if you have to request a stop payment every month.

 The RBC stop payment fee is $12.50 or $25.